U(2) is Right for Leptons and Left for Quarks: Outlook and Conclusions

-In closing, we have shown that the distinct patterns observed in fermion masses and mixings could point towards a unifying $\U(2)_{q+e}$ flavor symmetry, from which the approximate $\U(2)^5$ symmetry in the SM Yukawa couplings emerges accidentally.
-By charging light-family left-handed quarks and right-handed leptons under $\U(2)_{q+e}$, we obtain an explanation of all charged fermion mass hierarchies and CKM mixing via a minimal breaking of the symmetry while simultaneously imposing no selection rules on the Weinberg operator.
-The latter feature allows for small neutrino masses and predicts anarchic mixing.
+In closing, we have shown that the distinct patterns observed in fermion masses and mixings could point towards a unifying $\U(2)_{q+e}$ (or $\U(2)_{q+e^c+u^c}$) flavor symmetry, from which the approximate $\U(2)^5$ symmetry in the SM Yukawa couplings emerges accidentally.
+By charging light-family left-handed quarks and right-handed leptons under a minimally-broken $\U(2)$, we obtain an explanation for the generation hierarchies in charged fermion masses and the CKM mixing while simultaneously imposing no selection rules on the Weinberg operator.
+The latter feature allows for small neutrino masses and predicts large (anarchic) mixing.
 As shown in Fig.~\ref{fig:bounds}, our symmetry suppresses NP contributions to the most sensitive SMEFT operators, making certain cLFV processes more competitive.
-Intriguingly, improved measurements of $\mu \rightarrow 3e$, $\mu\rightarrow e$ conversions, and the electron EDM planned in the near future will push the sensitivity to the NP scale by an order of magnitude, which could reveal new clues that will illuminate a path forward, casting light on our quest to unravel the origins of flavor.
+Intriguingly, improved measurements of $\mu \rightarrow 3e$, $\mu\rightarrow e$ conversions, and the electron EDM planned in the near future will push the sensitivity to the NP scale by an order of magnitude.
+Hopefully, new clues will illuminate a path forward, casting light on our quest to unravel the origins of flavor.